LG Logo

 The 16 x 2 metre panorama, came into being over a two year period from conception to completion 2006-2008

-In May 2008, with much anticipation , Nadeen’s first panorama, Beehives of the Bungle Bungle was taken off the wall in the Lovell Gallery in readiness for it’s successor to be installed as part of the annual Argyle Diamonds Ord Valley Muster Art Appreciation Evening.
+In May 2008, Nadeen’s first panorama, Beehives of the Bungle Bungle was taken off the wall in the Lovell Gallery in readiness for its successor to be installed, as part of the annual Argyle Diamonds Ord Valley Muster Art Appreciation Evening.
 The unveiling was officiated by The Hon Norman Moore MLA, who flew up from Perth for the occasion.

-This incredible work, comprising eight panels to form one long scene, depicts the Bungle Bungle Massif from Echidna Chasm, to Piccaninny Creek.
-Having trudged the area off and on for over 18 years at the time of painting, Nadeen had acquired a good knowledge of the colour, geology and flora.
-Her intimate ‘feeling’ for the spirit and energy of this area has since been acknowledged by one of the Traditional Owners at an environmental meeting in 2010.
+The work, comprising eight 2 x 2 m. panels for practical purposes, depicts the Bungle Bungle Massif from Echidna Chasm, to Piccaninny Creek - some 45 klm.
+This long continuous scene, has been necessarily compressed and depicts the contrast from the Northern Bluffs to the famous Beehives.
+At the time of commencing the work, Nadeen had been walking this area in Purnululu National Park, on and off, for over eighteen years, thus acquiring a good knowledge of the geology and botany, the endless colour and seasonal changes.
+Her intimate ‘feeling’ for the spirit and energy of this area has been publicly acknowledged by one of the Traditional Owners at an environmental meeting.

 First marks, charcoal on tinted undercoat